 PETTICOAT CLUB NEWS

-Back to our normal business - meetings are held at the Memorial Hall from 7:30pm to 10:30pm on the first Wednesday of every month.
-Next meeting is Wednesday 2nd March
+Meetings are held at the Memorial Hall from 7:30pm to 10:30pm on the first Wednesday of every month.
+Next meeting is Wednesday 4th May.

 Entry is £3 for guitar players and you just need to bring your guitar.
 Everything else is provided, backing tracks, echo machines, PA system.
 Or, if you have your own backing tracks they, can be accommodated on CD, minidisc, USB stick, mp3 player, smartphone or iPad etc.